mostafaadawy/expense_tracker/README.md

   }) : id = uuid.v4();
 ```
 - where ` : id = uuid.v4();` is called initailizer which is dart feature in class when add after constructor it initilize the code required
+- ListView can replace the map where it allows item builder that can loop over list by its index